mmower/rez/docs/REZ.md

 By Matt Mower <self@mattmower.com>

+Version 0.9 — 13 Nov 2022
 Version 0.8 — 24 Oct 2022

 # The Rez Language

-Rez is a language for writing interactive fiction games built primarily using HTML incorportating Javascript, CSS, and optionally graphics, audio, and movie files.
+Rez is a language for writing interactive fiction/RPG/simulation games using HTML and incorportating Javascript, CSS, and optionally graphics, audio, and movie files.

+Rez started as a __quick__ alternative to [Twine](https://twinery.org/) for an author who had become frustrated with using Twine.

-Rez shares a little DNA with [Twine](https://twinery.org/) which describes itself as an "open source tool for telling interactive, nonlinear stories."
-Where Twine shines is in making it relatively easy for those with little development experience to get started.
+Twine describes itself as an "open source tool for telling interactive, nonlinear stories," and this is where it shines.
+It makes it relatively easy for those with almost no development experience to get started and create a choice-based game.

-By contrast Rez was designed to make games whose complexity does not suit them well to being developed using Twine and for authors who are comfortable writing small amounts of Javascript.
-In terms of complexity Rez sits somewhere between Twine and Inform/TADS.
+Rez, by contrast, is designed for making games whose complexity is not well suited to Twine and for authors who are comfortable writing small amounts of Javascript.
+Rez's complexity sits somewhere between Twine and an authoring system like [Inform](https://ganelson.github.io/inform-website/) or [TADS](https://www.tads.org/).

-Rez has a standard library including support for creating NPCs, item & inventory management, scenes, and maps.
-Rez also features a simple but powerful layout and templating system.
+Rez has a standard library including support for creating NPCs, item & inventory management, scenes, and maps and a behaviour tree system to introduce AI behaivour.
+Rez also features a simple, yet powerful, layout & templating system.

-Rez is designed to be flexible enough to support a number of use-cases while offering a useful framework for getting started.
+Rez is designed to be flexible enough to create a really complex and ambitious game while offering a simple & usable framework for those just getting started.

 # Outline of a Rez Game

-Rez games are built from `.rez` source files and are composed of elements and directives that describe different parts of the game.
+Rez games are compiled into HTML & Javascript sources (plus associated assets like images, movies and sounds) and written in `.rez` source files that are composed of elements and directives that describe the various aspects of the game.

-At the top level is the `@game` element that contains the game metadata and other elements that make up the game.
+At the top level is the `@game` element that contains the game metadata and all the other elements that make up the game.

 ## Creating a new game